 The Smartest Deal in Hip-Hop History

 In 2004, 50 Cent was at the peak of his music career.
-Glacéau, the company behind Vitamin Water, approached him to be the brand's celebrity face.
-The standard deal would have been a flat endorsement fee — reportedly around $5 million.
+His debut album Get Rich or Die Tryin' had sold over 12 million copies worldwide.
+Glaceau, the company behind Vitamin Water, approached him to be the brand's celebrity face.
+The standard deal would have been a flat endorsement fee - reportedly around $5 million.

 50 Cent said no to the cash.
-Instead, he negotiated for something unusual: a minority equity stake in the company, plus the right to develop his own flavor (Formula 50, a grape-flavored variant).
-He would promote the brand in his music videos, interviews, and public appearances — but his compensation was tied to the company's value, not a fixed fee.
+Instead, he negotiated for something unusual: a minority equity stake in Glaceau, plus the right to develop his own flavor.
+The result was Formula 50, a grape-flavored variant that bore his name and likeness.

-Three years later, Coca-Cola acquired Glacéau for $4.1 billion.
-50 Cent's equity stake translated to an estimated $60-100 million after taxes.
+On May 25, 2007, Coca-Cola acquired Glaceau for $4.1 billion in cash.
+50 Cent's equity stake translated to an estimated $60 to $100 million after taxes.
 The exact figure has never been publicly confirmed, but Forbes and multiple financial outlets have placed it in that range.

 Frequently Asked Questions